Reticular formation: Ascending reticular activating system

-Structure of the ARAS
+Structure

-The ARAS is composed of several neural circuits connecting the dorsal part of the posterior midbrain and anterior pons to the cerebral cortex via distinct pathways that project through the thalamus and hypothalamus.
+The ARAS is composed of several neural circuits connecting the dorsal part of the posterior midbrain and the ventral pons to the cerebral cortex via distinct pathways that project through the thalamus and hypothalamus.
 The ARAS is a collection of different nuclei – more than 20 on each side in the upper brainstem, the pons, medulla, and posterior hypothalamus.
 The neurotransmitters that these neurons release include dopamine, norepinephrine, serotonin, histamine, acetylcholine, and glutamate.
 They exert cortical influence through direct axonal projections and indirect projections through thalamic relays.

 The thalamic pathway consists primarily of cholinergic neurons in the pontine tegmentum, whereas the hypothalamic pathway is composed primarily of neurons that release monoamine neurotransmitters, namely dopamine, norepinephrine, serotonin, and histamine.
 The glutamate-releasing neurons in the ARAS were identified much more recently relative to the monoaminergic and cholinergic nuclei; the glutamatergic component of the ARAS includes one nucleus in the hypothalamus and various brainstem nuclei.
 The orexin neurons of the lateral hypothalamus innervate every component of the ascending reticular activating system and coordinate activity within the entire system.

-The ARAS consists of evolutionarily ancient areas of the brain, which are crucial to the animal's survival and protected during adverse periods, such as during inhibitory periods of Totsellreflex, aka, "animal hypnosis".
+The ARAS consists of evolutionarily ancient areas of the brain, which are crucial to the animal's survival and protected during adverse periods, such as during inhibitory periods of animal hypnosis also known as Totstellreflex.

 The ascending reticular activating system which sends neuromodulatory projections to the cortex - mainly connects to the prefrontal cortex.
 There seems to be low connectivity to the motor areas of the cortex.